 If you don’t have transport you will have to organise a family member, friend or social worker to pick up your computer from Computerbank in North Melbourne.

-Depending on volunteer availability, we can sometimes offer one on one basic training on Friday and Saturday afternoons.
+Depending on volunteer availability, we can sometimes offer one on one basic training in store.
 We can show you:

 - How to use our Linux computer.